-7 How are trademarks and know-how protected?
+How are trademarks and other intellectual property and know-how protected?

 Trademarks in Mexico are protected through their registration at the Mexican Institute of Industrial Property (IMPI).
 Any holder of a trademark registration must prove use of the same, otherwise a cancellation action may be exercised by any third party claiming lack of use by the holder.
-The Industrial Property Law (IPL) allows for proving the use of a trademark through a licensee (franchisee) provided that the corresponding licence is recorded in the IMPI.
+The Federal Law for the Protection of Industrial Property (IPL) allows for proving the use of a trademark through a licensee (franchisee) provided that the corresponding licence is recorded in the IMPI.
 In those cases where the franchisor or licensor is not the owner of the trademarks to be sub-licensed in Mexico, then an intercompany trademark licence agreement (or a summary version thereof) between the owner of the trademarks and the franchisor or licensor in Mexico must be registered with the IMPI.